llvm/clangir/Dialect/attrs.md

 The `custom` kind is used if the constructor is a custom constructor.
 The `default` kind is used if the constructor is a default constructor.
 The `copy` kind is used if the constructor is a copy constructor.
+The `move` kind is used if the constructor is a move constructor.

 #### Parameters: